Learning nonequilibrium control forces to characterize dynamical phase transitions: Applications

 and focus on the observable

-For this model, the SCGF scaled by the strength $\epsilon$ of the noise is known to display a second-order dynamical phase transition in the small-noise limit, meaning that the derivative of $\psi_\epsilon(\lambda)=\epsilon \psi(\lambda)$ is not differentiable at $\lambda=0$ when considering the additional limit $\epsilon\to 0$ \cite{nemoto_populationdynamics_2016}.
+For this model, the SCGF scaled by the strength $\epsilon$ of the noise is known to display a second-order dynamical phase transition in the small-noise limit, meaning that the derivative of $\psi_\epsilon(\lambda)=\epsilon \psi(\lambda)$ is not differentiable at $\lambda=0$ when considering the additional limit $\epsilon\to 0$.
+This can be checked from the exact result

 Resolving this phase transition using cloning algorithms is challenging, due to a critical slowing down of the dynamics, which can be alleviated to some degree by incorporating adaptive feedback methods~\cite{nemoto_populationdynamics_2016}.

-The low-noise limit is not a bottleneck in our approach.
-Using short-time trajectories, we concurrently trained a single neural network with a set of $\lambda$ in the range of $[-1, 1]$---the numerical results for various $\epsilon$ are plotted in Fig.~\ref{fig:LNL} (see Appendix \ref{app:alg} for numerical details).
-For this system, direct backpropagation and the adjoint state approach give indistinguishable results.
-Replica exchange is not required to obtain good agreement with the exact result even near the phase transition, this may be due to the fact that the transition occurs at $\lambda=0$, where no control force is needed.
-Our numerical results at $\epsilon=0.01$ agree exceptionally well with the exact result in the zero-noise limit.
-In addition, the exact result at $\epsilon\rightarrow 0$ enables us to analyze the estimated error.
-We found the normalized mean squared error of our estimation (averaged over the 40 points except $\lambda=0$ in Fig.~\ref{fig:LNL}) is about $0.2\%$.
-This error can be further reduced by training the network at a single $\lambda$.
-Rapid convergence away from dynamical phase transitions may be due to the fact that we employ overparameterized neural networks which do not suffer from overfitting and converge to global minimizers in settings where the loss function can be repeatedly sampled, a setting known as online learning~\cite{rotskoff_trainability_2018, chizat_global_2018,belkin_reconciling_2019}.
-The results here demonstrate the efficacy of our algorithm for systems with small noise, we next turn to study the high dimensional interacting particle system.
+The low-noise limit is not a bottleneck for our algorithm.
+Using short trajectories ($T=5$), we concurrently trained a single neural network with a set of values for $\lambda$ in the range $[-1,1]$.
+The results, plotted in Fig.~\ref{fig:LNL}(a), agree exceptionally well for $\epsilon=0.01$ with the exact result obtained in the low-noise limit.
+For most values of $\lambda$, we find in fact that the normalized mean squared error between our estimate of the SCGF and the exact result is about $0.2\%$.
+This can be reduced by training the network for a single $\lambda$ rather than concurrently for many $\lambda$ values.
+Replica exchange is not crucial here and does not noticeably improve the accuracy.
+The numbers of steps required to reach $\psi(\lambda)$ is shown in Fig.~\ref{fig:LNL}(b) to vary little for different $\epsilon$---typically in the range of 400 to 600 steps.
+The rapid convergence that we observe away from the dynamical phase transition may be due to the fact that we employ overparameterized neural networks, which do not suffer from overfitting and converge to global minimizers when the loss function can be repeatedly sampled, a setting known as online learning~\cite{rotskoff_trainability_2018, chizat_global_2018,belkin_reconciling_2019}.